opentorah/opentorah/README.md

 Plugin uses Saxon with DocBook XSLT stylesheets to process a DocBook document (and its includes) into HTML, EPUB, EPUB3 and PDF.
-Processing using XSLT 2.0 DocBook stylesheets is supported for HTML only ("html2").
+Processing using XSLT 2.0 DocBook stylesheets is supported for HTML only ("HTML2").
 For PDF, DocBook is first processed into XSL-FO, which is post-processed by Apache FOP.
 For PDF, JEuclid FOP plugin can be enabled to process MathML.
-Document name and the list of the output formats are configurable.
+Document name(s) and the list of the output formats are configurable.

-XSL parameters can be configured in the `Gradle` build file usin `parameters` map, which can have sections applicable to a specific format (`html`), all HTML-like formats (`htmlCommon`), and for all formats except `html2` (`common`).
+XSL parameters can be configured in the `Gradle` build file using `parameters` map.
+There are sections (and customization files) for each output format, all HTML-like formats (`htmlCommon`), and for all formats (`common`) (only `html2` applies to `html2`).

 Values configured as `substitutions` are available within the DocBook documents by their names.
 This mechanism can be used to insert things like processing date or the